If you’ve ever thought: Gee, I’d like to visit several countries in a week! …this post is for you.

 Once you’ve done your research… once you’ve got your countries, cities, and cool spots in mind… prioritize.
 Which cities and sites are completely non-negotiable?
 Which ones are worth squeezing in?
 And, which ones would you not lose sleep over if you didn’t go there?
 It also helps to map ‘em out.
 See where they are in location to each other.
 Prioritizing not only your interests but also your time spent getting from place to place is gold, my friends.
 GOLD.

-I’m not talking about the trip itself.
-I’m talking about the tickets you’ll need during the trip.
 Flights between countries, trains, rental cars, museum entry, tour times, restaurant reservations.
 Book all your highest priorities that require a ticket or reservation to secure your spot.
 Not only will this guarantee you don’t miss something you truly want to experience, but it will also save you time and energy while you’re on the trip.
 Promise.

 Whether you cram packaged foods in your suitcase or hit up some local markets, having portable snacks is essential when traveling from country to country.
 While in transit, food options are limited.
 Of course, you can always grab something at the train station or airport, but you’ll likely pay more.
-Fuel up on snacks from A to B, then get yo’self a hot meal when you get to B.
+Fuel up on snacks from A to B, then get yourself a hot meal when you get to B.

-Yeah.
 If you’re set on visiting multiple countries in just one week, sleep pretty much CAN’T be a priority.
 From red-eye flights to early morning train departures to maximizing every moment of every day… sleeping in or going to bed early is prolly not gonna happen.
 I’m just being real.

 - Walk a LOT.
 It’s easier to stay awake when you’re upright, and you’ll wear yourself out so that the hours you do sleep will be restful ones!